TripleHay321/CSC_FINAL_2024-2025/README.md

 ### Session and Security: **Flask Sessions**

 * Session variables track login state of staff and successful face verifications.
-* Routes like `/access` are protected from unauthorized users by checking session flags.
+* Routes like `/verify_plate, /verify_qr_code and /verify_face` are protected from unauthorized users by checking session flags.
 * Face verification must be completed before QR code is checked.

 ---